dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 ### [Semioteleological: What Does That Word Even Mean?](#semioteleological-what-does-that-word-even-mean)

-- semio+

-- what is teleology? how does it combine with semiotics?

 I invented it.
 I checked.
 I have screenshots from Google proving that no other person EVER thought to use that word because no one has thought of metatypological aspects of sociology so methodologically.
 So when you miraculously invent evidence demonstrating the idea already existed -- I already got you beat this time.

+- TODO: link to a picture of the screenshot

+- semio+

+- what is teleology? how does it combine with semiotics?

 - TODO: ... but literally, what does it mean?